 Specimens shall be tested edgewise with the tension edge selected at random and the estimated weakest cross section positioned where possible within the centre third of the span.
-(The 21 span-depth ratio in SPS 2 concurs with the span to depth ratio of 18±3 of EN 408).
+(The 21 span to depth ratio in SPS 2 meets the span to depth ratio of 18±3 of EN 408).

-16.8.1.2 Determine the Actual Modulus of Elasticity (E_p)
+b) Determine the Actual Modulus of Elasticity (Ep)

-In accordance with Clause 10 in EN 408 by measuring the deflection at the span centre relative to the supports, with the tension edge selected at random and the estimated weakest cross section positioned where possible within the centre third of the span.
-(The 21 span-depth ratio in SPS 2 concurs with the span to depth ratio of 18±3 of EN 408).
+In accordance with Clause 10 in EN 408, by measuring the deflection at the span centre relative to the supports, with the tension edge selected at random and the estimated weakest cross section positioned where possible within the centre third of the span.
+(The 21 span to depth ratio in SPS 2 meets the span to depth ratio of 18±3 of EN 408).

-16.8.1.3 Rate of Applied Stress:
+c) Rate of Applied Stress:

-The Rate of Applied Stress shall be 110 N/mm2/min.
+The Rate of Applied Stress shall be 110 N/mm/min.
 If more than one strength class is to be graded in one pass through the machine in production, then these classes shall also be graded in one pass to obtain specimens for the assessment tests.

-Note: Rate of applied stress 110 N/mm2/min is significantly slower than SPS-2.
+Note: Rate of applied stress 110 N/mm/min is significantly slower than SPS 2.
 It's also not an upper limit.
-To be equivalent, SPS-2 will need, for example, to specify cross-head speeds of 2.5"/min for 1450f-1.3E and 1.7"/min for 2400f-2.0E.
+To be equivalent, SPS 2 will need, for example, to specify cross-head speeds of 2.5"/min for 1450f-1.3E and 1.7"/min for 2400f-2.0E